Gsx1992/port-scanner/README.md

-# Project Title

-Port Scanner
+# Port Scanner

 ## Introduction

-A small project that scans a range of ports from a given IP address.
+A small Java project that scans a range of ports from a given IP address.
 The current implementation is basic, further functionality will be added in the future.

 ## To Do